A Princeton University study found that people judge others within one tenth of a second of meeting them.

 With a paintbrush, some enamel paint, and a drop cloth, you can add some contrast and panache to your entryway by painting the trim on the doors and windows.
 Just remember that the taping and prep will always take longer than the painting, so be prepared to spend a bit more for labor for painting intricate trim or picture frame windows.

 8. Add Some Birdhouses or Bird Feeders

 In addition to looking cute, birdhouses and bird feeders have the added bonus of attracting birds.
-Imagine you’re on the edge with a buyer and as your taking a hummingbird stops by for a quick snack, or a bluebird stops in for a drink…
+Imagine you’re with a buyer and a hummingbird stops by for a quick snack, or a bluebird stops in for a drink.